Colorado Author, Mile High Faith

 Patricia Raybon writes top-rated books that dig deep into the intersection of Christian belief and everyday life–taking on tough topics such as race, faith, family, church, spiritual struggle and personal healing.
 Her writing is hailed for its transparency, beauty and courage, but also for its encouragement, inspiration and hope.

 Her mission?
-“I write to inspire people to love God and each other.”
+“I write to inspire people to love God, each other and themselves.”
 Her many acclaimed books include:

 - My First White Friend, her racial forgiveness memoir which won the Christopher Award and a Books for a Better Life Award.
 (Viking Penguin.)